vB Code Test Page

 The Crizolian empire is a decadent sorcerous magocracy from across the sea to the North.
-They have fled Ethon and Targon after close to 150 years of occupation.
-The Haens were instrumental in freeing the other races of humanity but are still seen by those races as barbaric and warlike.
+They have mostly fled Ethon and Targon after close to 150 years of occupation.
+The Haens are seen as barbaric and warlike by most cultures.
 The Crizolians correspond best to the Selucids or the Persians but you’d have to make those folks demon summoners …

 Dwarves and Halflings are mixed in with the Ethoni and the Targs and have been for many centuries.